What is Shared Parental Leave and Who Can Use it?

 If you don’t act reasonably or lawfully, you could risk facing discrimination claims.
 And any judicial hearings will damage your business’s reputation and bottom-line.

 Peninsula offers professional and up to date advise on all forms of parental leave.
 Our clients get access to 24-hour HR advice who will ensure your leave policies and absence procedures follow the law.
+We also provide a free shared parental leave download, so you can be sure you're doing the right thing - every time.

 Want to find out more?
 Contact us on 0800 028 2420 and book a free consultation with an HR consultant today.